wfenske/IfdefRevolver/README.md

    I installed cppstats using Python version 2.7.6, a somewhat dated Python version, because cppstats does not work with Python 3.
-   Cppstats has a number of dependencies, such as `enum`, `pyparsing`, `statlib`, `lxml`, `pyparsing`.
+   Cppstats has a number of dependencies, such as `enum` (version 0.4.4 works), `pyparsing`, `statlib`, `lxml`, `pyparsing`.
 Most, if not all of them, can be installed via Pythons `pip` packet manager.
 Assuming Python is installed under `/opt/python-2.7.6`, the command would be

    `sudo -H /opt/python-2.7.6/bin/pip install pyparsing`